The Tisch Cancer Institute

 Project Summary: Cancer immunotherapy has revolutionized patient care by allowing the patient’s immune system to target specific ‘antigens’ present on cancerous cells, but not healthy cells.
 One major limitation of T-cell-based immunotherapies is a phenomenon known as “antigen escape,” which occurs when a subset of cancer cells lose the targeted antigen.

-In this project, we will test several therapies that can prevent antigen escape by boosting a process called bystander killing, where targeted tumor cells are destroyed along with bystander tumor cells, regardless of antigen expression, and thereby increase T cell efficacy.
+This project tested several therapies that can prevent antigen escape by boosting a process called bystander killing, where targeted tumor cells are destroyed along with bystander tumor cells, regardless of antigen expression, and thereby increase T cell efficacy.